ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/03_slides/am_05_slides.md

 * In that revision, the respondents could simply say, “none” but the question also invites the respondents to think carefully about the problems that they might have faced.

+--
+* *How did you feel about artwork X?*

+???

+* These questions address more specific topics: ease of use and task completion.
+The respondents cannot simply answer "I didn't like it,” although they could just answer “yes” or “no” to the second question.
+Perhaps another way to reword that second question might be as:

 ---
 .header[Qualitative Research Methods | Surveys]